ircv3/ircv3-specifications/core/message-tags-3.3.md

 ## Introduction

 This specification adds a new capability for general message tags support and a prefix for expressing client-only tags.
-It also defines a new event for tag-only messages, and increases the byte limit for tags.
+It also defines a new command for tag-only messages, and increases the byte limit for tags.

 ## Motivation